 Manuscript facsimile project

-With planning for reopening the Chapter Library and for a busy post-Covid exhibition plan, a project developed to digitise the collection of surviving medieval manuscript volumes.
+/In advance of reopening the Chapter Library and for a busy post-Covid exhibition plan, a project developed to digitise the collection of surviving medieval manuscript volumes.

 Only two volumes held at the Cathedral had previously been reproduced in facsimile (see Textus and Hidden Treasures, Fresh Expressions and Custumale Roffense).
 Digital facsimiles provide accessible resources for researchers and public interpretation, as well as providing a record should the unthinkable occur.